DeepLabCut/DeepLabCut/conda-environments/README.md

-# Quick Anaconda Install for Windows 10, MacOS, Ubuntu 18.04!
+# Anaconda Install for Windows 10, MacOS, Ubuntu 18.04!
 ### Please use one (or more) of the supplied Anaconda environments for a fast and easy installation process.

 (0) Be sure you have Anaconda 3 installed! https://www.anaconda.com/distribution/, and get familiar with using "cmd" or terminal!